 Even though creating digital backups for sensitive data is important to prevent data loss, they should be stored off-site to protect them from similar threats that befall your workplace.
 Creating digital backups is easier and more affordable than retrieving information from damaged hardware.

 Off-site storage also eliminates downtime incurred in restoring information if your office computers and other on-site data storage devices are damaged.
 With proper off-site storage solutions, restoring information to new devices eliminates the downtime required to resume business operations after the disaster.
+Purchasing Disaster Recovery as a Service (DRaaS) is a safe option too.

 2. Make use of the cloud